 Tropi-Berta peaches are both lovely and delicious.
 The fruit presents beautiful, blushing skin and juicy, firm, yellow flesh with an excellent flavor.
 Expect a harvest in mid-August

-You can consider growing this tree if you live in a mild-winter zone that gets at least 600 hours of temperatures at or below 45 degrees Fahrenheit (7 C.).
-Some claim it thrives in U.S. Department of Agriculture plant hardiness zones 5 through 9, but others say zones 7 through 9.
+You can consider growing this tree if you live in a mild-winter zone that gets at least 600 hours of temperatures at or below 45 degrees F. (7 C.).
+Some claim it thrives in USDA plant hardiness zones 5 through 9, but others say zones 7 through 9.

 Like most fruit trees, Tropi-Berta peach trees require a sunny location and soil with good drainage.
 Even in an appropriate location, however, Tropi-Berta peach care requires fertilization, both at planting and also for established trees.